Mindfulness and Grief: How to Cope With Loss

 How do I do this without them?

 Sometimes it feels like grief has two hands.
 One pulling you backward, one pulling you forward.
 And in the middle, there is the present moment, where you are trying to breathe and function and make dinner and send emails and pay bills.
-Where you are trying to live a life that no longer resembles the one you had.

 When people say “stay present,” this is what they mean.
 But they rarely acknowledge how hard it is.